Doctor of Social Work (D.S.W.)

 - Social work licensure is a preferred qualification but not required.

-- The program would seek candidates who evidence strong oral and written communication skills, a commitment to diversity, equity and inclusion, leadership potential, and an interest in expanding their knowledge of leadership, pedagogy, and the implementation of evidence-based approaches in practice settings.
+- The program would seek candidates who evidence strong oral and written communication skills, a commitment to the values of the social work profession and the KU School of Social Welfare, and an interest in expanding their knowledge of leadership, pedagogy, and the implementation of evidence-based approaches in practice settings.

 International Students